 - dml commands

-- DML 5 commands
+- DML commands general syntax

-- ddl and dml commands with syntax and examples
+- dml commands with syntax and examples